WorkNode1/Getting_and_Cleaning_Data/README.md

 The program that cleans the data is an R script, called run_analysis.R, does the following:

  * Merges the training and the test sets to create one data set.
- * Extracts only the measurements on the mean and standard deviation for each measurement.
  * Uses descriptive activity names to name the activities in the data set
  * Appropriately labels the data set with descriptive variable names.
+ * Extracts the mean of each subject's activity measurements.
  * Creates a second, independent tidy data set with the average of each variable for each activity and each subject.